matrix-org/matrix-authentication-service/docs/topics/admin-api.md

 MAS provides a REST-like API for administrators to manage the service.
 This API is intended to build tools on top of MAS, and is only available to administrators.

+> **Note:** This Admin API is now the correct way for external tools to interact with MAS.
+External access to the [Internal GraphQL API](../development/graphql.md) is deprecated and will be removed in a future release.

 ## Enabling the API

 The API isn't exposed by default, and must be added to either a public or a private HTTP listener.